 Press the bag several times to distribute the marinade and then place the bag in the refrigerator to marinate overnight, or for at least 2-4 hours.

-What Kind of Skewers to Use for Smoked Chicken Kabobs
+Type of Skewers to Use for Kabobs

 If you plan on smoking kabobs often, consider investing in a nice set of metal skewers.